 Can your water heater handle the task?

-The size of your tub will affect your monthly expenditures.
+The size of your tub will affect your monthly expense.
 A typical bath consists of one-third cold water and two-thirds hot water.
 If you have a hot-water tank, can it supply enough hot water?
-Tubs vary in size, holding 25 to 150 gallons of water.
+Tubs vary in size, holding 25-150 gallons of water.
 Make sure your water heater is large enough to fill about two-thirds of your tub with warm water.

 Does weight pose a problem?

 Plastic tubs can weigh as little as 50 pounds empty, while a cast-iron bathtub can top 1,000 pounds.
 If you're considering a heavier material, can your floors handle the weight?
 When you add up tub weight, plus the weight of water and people, it may be necessary to reinforce the floor beneath the tub with supports or bracing.
 Also, a too-heavy tub may be impossible or prohibitively expensive to get into a second-floor bathroom.

 Before buying a tub, try it on for size -- literally.
 Climb in, settle back, and imagine yourself soaking.
 Does it fit and feel comfortable for you?
 Don't be embarrassed; it's the best way to determine if you'll be satisfied with it.

 With hundreds of shapes and sizes to choose from, buying a tub can be overwhelming.
 And the material you select determines the tub's price, durability, and cleanability.
 Here are your choices.